 • Cwrt Mytton - operating as normal but closed to non-essential visitors, with the exception of pre-booked family visits in line with Welsh Government guidance.

-- Community Options - all buildings are closed to visitors but where appropriate staff are supporting priority citizens in their own homes as an alternative to day service support.
+• Community Options - all buildings are closed to visitors but where appropriate staff are supporting citizens in their own homes as an alternative to day service support.
 Some staff are also providing online day support sessions.
 Limited sessions are being provided for citizens who have a complex health needs at both Bert Denning and Lake view buildings.

 • Supported Living Service - operating as normal but closed to non-essential visitors, with the exception of pre-booked family visits in line with Welsh Government guidance.